amusecode/amuse/doc/tutorial/c_code_old.rst

     }

-The legacy code in this tutorial will be a very simple and naive implementation of an N-body integrator.
+The legacy code in this tutorial will be a very simple and naive implementation to find 3 nearest neighbors of a particle.

 Two paths
 ---------